sudwebdesign/jquery-ui-bootstrap/README.md

 ##jQuery UI support

-This theme targets jQuery UI 1.9.2 and the default version of jQuery included in the (current) jQuery UI builds (jQuery 1.6.2+).
+This theme targets jQuery UI 1.10.3 and the default version of jQuery included in the (current) jQuery UI builds (jQuery 2.0.3).

 ##Project status

-This project is under active, but slow development.
-There has been a great deal of work done in branches to introduce compatibility with jQuery UI 1.9 and further work done to move us towards using LESS and improved parity with Bootstrap 2.x.

-At this time, we are seeking contributors interested in helping us finally complete the work needed to be Bootstrap 2.x compatible.
-This would involve helping in your spare time across a few weeks and you would be given credit in the project README.

-As one of the (currently) more popular open-source jQuery UI themes we would love to get out more frequent releases and your help with this would be greatly appreciated.
+For E>volution and cdn experiment
 ##Team

 * [Addy Osmani](https://github.com/addyosmani)